g27182818/CaFeSS/README.md

 # CaFeSS

-Repository of the Cacao Fermentation Sensing System (CaFeSS).
-This is an effor by the Biomicrosystems group at Universidad de los Andes and is Authored by Gabriel Mejia and Santiago Tovar.
+Repository of the Cacao Fermentation Sensing System (CaFeSS) project.
+This is an effort by the BioMicrosystems group at Universidad de los Andes and is Authored by Gabriel Mejia and Santiago Tovar.